-View this year’s winning entries here!
+View last year’s winning entries here!

 - You do not need to fill out anything in the entry form box labeled “This box is to be completed by PTA prior to distribution.”

 - The artist’s statement is very important; make it meaningful!
 We have provided this information on the artist’s statement.
 You can also find an example of the artist’s statement on the SHS Library/Media Center webpage.

 To be eligible to participate, students must follow both the general rules and the category rules.
 Read the Sequoia PTSA guidelines for turning in submissions (click here for guidelines).
 All entries must follow the general rules listed in the Sequoia PTSA guidelines.
 Category rules specific to each category are listed below.
 (Opriman aqui para las reglas oficiales.)